The Clear Edge

 How to pass:

 If the first test fails, that’s normal.
-The test’s purpose is to reveal gaps—not to prove you already succeeded.
-Every failure point is a specific fix.
-Document the fix.
-Retest.
-Eventually, the system works.
+The point of the test is to reveal gaps, not to prove you already succeeded.
+Every failure point becomes a specific fix.
+Document the fix, retest, and keep going until the system works.

 This implementation guide builds on several foundational frameworks from The Clear Edge system.